-- a.
+- Step 1.
 Start the installation program as follows: - If you are installing from a local area network, change to the directory that contains the MQSeries Adapter Kernel installation files and run the install.sh script. - If you are installing from CD-ROM, insert the MQSeries Adapter Kernel CD-ROM into the CD-ROM drive and, if necessary, mount the CD-ROM drive according to your operating system documentation.
-Run the install.sh script in the root directory of the CD-ROM. - b.
+Run the install.sh script in the root directory of the CD-ROM. - Step 2.
 Follow the prompts provided by the installation program.
-Note that if you choose to install MQSeries Adapter Kernel in a location other than the default (on UNIX, /MQAK), you must specify the installation directory as a fully qualified path name, not as a relative path name.
+Note that if you choose to install MQSeries Adapter Kernel in a location other than the default, you must specify the installation directory as a fully qualified path name, not as a relative path name.
+The default installation directories on UNIX are as follows: - AIX: /usr/lpp/mqak - HP-UX: /MQAK - Solaris: /opt/MQAK